Mcublog/GpsTracker/README.md

 # GpsTracker

-GPS tracker on MCU and GPS module
+GPS tracker based on a MCU and GPS module.

+## App

+Platform independent code with the business logic and headers.
+Common implementations are located in the platform directory, located depending on the platform type.
+Specific implementation are located in the target directory, depending on the target type.

 ## Scripts